Webflow Tips4 min read

 3. Name it something relevant like “Slider Items”.

-2. Drag the Slider component onto your canva
+2. Drag the Slider component onto your canvas.

 3. This will create 2 default slides.
 Don’t worry, we’ll override them.